Track geometry

 Track geometry is concerned with the properties and relations of points, lines, curves, and surfaces in the three-dimensional positioning of railroad track.
 The term is also applied to measurements used in design, construction and maintenance of track.
 Track geometry involves standards, speed limits and other regulations in the areas of track gauge, alignment, elevation, curvature and track surface.
 Standards are usually separately expressed for horizontal and vertical layouts although track geometry is three-dimensional.
+Modern maintenance regimes increasingly use 3D laser scanning (LiDAR) to capture these geometric parameters and assess structure gauge compliance without physical contact.

 Layout

 Horizontal layout

 Tangent track in blue with transition spiral in red and curved track in green.

 Horizontal layout is the track layout on the horizontal plane.
 This can be thought of as the plan view which is a view of a 3-dimensional track from the position above the track.
 In track geometry, the horizontal layout involves the layout of three main track types: tangent track (straight line), curved track, and track transition curve (also called transition spiral or spiral) which connects between a tangent and a curved track.
 Curved track can also be categorized into three types.
 The first type is simple curve which has the same radius throughout that curved track.
 The second type is compound curve which comprises two or more simple curves of different radii that have the same direction of curvature.
 The third type is reverse curve which comprises two or more simple curves that has the opposite direction of curvature (sometime known as "S" curve or serpentine curve).

 In Australia, there is a special definition for a bend (or a horizontal bend) which is a connection between two tangent tracks at almost 180 degrees (with deviation not more than 1 degree 50 minutes) without an intermediate curve.
 There is a set of speed limits for the bends separately from normal tangent track.